abrownstein2022/mern-travel-blog/README.md

 GIVEN a MERN-stack single-page application
 WHEN I visit the site for the first time
 THEN I am presented with the homepage, which includes existing reviews if any have been posted, and navigation buttons to login or signup
-WHEN I click on the Edit Review button on any existing reviews THEN I am taken to a page indicating I must log in or signup WHEN I choose to sign up
+WHEN I choose to sign up
-THEN I am prompted to enter my email address, username and password, and then I am logged into the site WHEN I choose to log in
-THEN my user credentials are saved and I am logged into the site WHEN I revisit the site at a later time and choose to sign in THEN I am prompted to enter my email and password
+THEN I am prompted to enter my email address, username and password, and then I am logged into the site WHEN I revisit the site at a later time and choose to log in THEN I am prompted to enter my email and password
 WHEN I am signed in to the site
+THEN I am taken to the homepage with a profile button with my username on it, a logout button, a screen to add a new review, WHEN I enter data in click on the Add Review button to create a new review THEN all my review data is saved and I am taken back to my profile page and can see the new review I just created WHEN I click on my profile button,
-THEN I am taken to my user profile page and presented with a screen to add new reviews or update existing reviews that I created (if any)
-WHEN I click on the "Edit this Review" link on my existing reviews THEN I am presented with an update screen so I can change my review or I can delete the review entirely WHEN I click on the Add Review button
+THEN I am presented with a dashboard that displays any reviews I have already created (if any) WHEN I click on the "Edit this Review" link on my existing reviews THEN I am presented with an update screen so I can change my review or I can delete the review entirely WHEN I click on the Add Review button
-THEN I see all the information fields for which I can enter data, including rating the place I am reviewing WHEN I click on the Add Review button to create a new review THEN all my review data is saved and I am taken back to my profile page and can see the new review I just created WHEN I click on the delete review button
+THEN I see all the information fields for which I can enter data, including rating the place I am reviewing

+WHEN I click on the delete review button
 THEN I am able to delete my review and am taken back to my updated profile page WHEN I click on the logout option in the navigation